cjski/Gamemaker/README.md

 # GameMaker

 These are the entries for the 2015 and 2016 Sheridan GameMaker competition that I worked on.
 They are some of the first projects that I worked on related to software design and video game development, and I unfortunately don't have the source code, but they were fun projects and I learned a lot about game design from them.
 Feel free to download the `.exe` files above and try them out!
+Jester's Rampage is the full game, and Mansion Buster is an intermediate demo.

 ## Jesters Rampage